-- A description of the proposed scholarship or stipend program, including the number and size of scholarships and stipends, academic requirements, and projected cumulative number of new teachers to be produced over the duration of the program, including a comparison to current level of production: - A description of the teacher preparation program in which the Noyce scholarship or stipend recipients will be enrolled.
-The proposal must include evidence of exemplary teacher preparation efforts to ensure that scholarship and stipend recipients become successful science and mathematics teachers in elementary and secondary schools; - A description of recruitment activities designed to attract a large and diverse pool of applicants; - A description of the selection process that will ensure the most qualified applicants are selected based on academic merit with consideration given to financial need and increasing participation of minorities, underrepresented genders, and persons with disabilities; - A description of the management and administrative structure and capability to administer the scholarship or stipend program; - Evidence of an infrastructure that is supportive of new teachers.
-Include a description of the activities and support mechanisms that will be available to recipients to ensure they are able and willing to fulfill their commitment to teaching; - Evidence of functioning partnerships between institutions of higher education and school districts: - A description of plans to monitor and enforce compliance with the required teaching commitment; - Evidence that the institution is committed to making the program a central institutional focus; and - An evaluation plan that will provide information on the effectiveness of the project in attracting, preparing, and retaining STEM individuals in teaching careers as well as the effectiveness of the Noyce scholarship/stipend recipients as teachers.
+- A description of the proposed scholarship or stipend program, including the number and size of scholarships and stipends, academic requirements, and projected cumulative number of new teachers to be produced over the duration of the program, including a comparison to number of teachers currently produced by the proposing institution (s); - A description of the teacher preparation program in which the Noyce scholarship or stipend recipients will be enrolled.
+The proposal must include evidence of exemplary teacher preparation efforts to ensure that scholarship and stipend recipients become successful science and mathematics teachers in elementary and secondary schools; - A description of recruitment activities designed to attract a large and diverse pool of applicants; - A description of the selection process that will ensure the most qualified applicants are selected based on academic merit, with consideration given to financial need and increasing participation of minorities, persons with disabilities, and underrepresented genders relative to specific teaching areas; - A description of the management and administrative structure and capability to administer the scholarship or stipend program; - Evidence of an infrastructure that is supportive of new teachers.
+Include a description of the activities and support mechanisms that will be available to recipients to ensure they are able and willing to fulfill their commitment to teaching; - Evidence of functioning partnerships between institutions of higher education and school districts; - A description of plans to monitor and enforce compliance with the required teaching commitment; - Evidence that the institution is committed to making the program a central institutional focus; and - An evaluation plan that will provide information on the effectiveness of the project in attracting, preparing, and retaining STEM individuals in teaching careers as well as the effectiveness of the Noyce scholarship/stipend recipients as teachers.
 The evaluation plan should include a mechanism for tracking the scholarship/stipend recipients during the period in which they are fulfilling their service obligation and a plan for collecting demographic data and statistics on scholarship and stipend recipients.